Image Full Text:

 October 1, 2020

-The federal matching rate for CHIP declines due to full phase-out of an Affordable Care Act (ACA) provision (see Issue Brief 19-26).
+The federal matching rate for the Children’s Health Insurance Program (CHIP) declined due to full phase-out of an Affordable Care Act (ACA) provision (see Issue Brief 19-26).

 Every Student Succeeds Act (ESSA)

 Because ESSA and WIOA are discretionary programs, they may still receive funding through the appropriations process.
 SRS requires current authorization to receive funding, although funding is paid with a one-year lag.

 Mandatory funding for Health Profession Opportunity Grants expires.

 December 12, 2020